 Italian advanced students volunteer their time to help their peers enrolled in elementary Italian language courses.
 Tutors gain teaching experience, under the guidance of Italian full-time faculty members.

 Experiential learning opportunities like internships are crucial to a well-rounded liberal arts education.
 Learn about Italian internship opportunities.

 Awards and Scholarships

-The department of FGIS offers Marthe Lavallée-Williams Study Abroad Scholarships & Grants ranging from $2,000-8,000 to CLA undergraduate students in good academic standing.
-Assorted awards support language study in France or Italy for 1 semester, 1 academic year or 1 summer.
+The department offers Marthe Lavallée-Williams Study Abroad Scholarships & Grants ranging from $2,000-$8,000 to College of Liberal Artsundergraduate students in good academic standing.
+Assorted awards support language study in Italy for one semester, one academic year or one summer.

 Scholarships available outside of the department are offered through organizations such as the Coccia Foundation, National Italian-American Foundation and Filitalia.
 Fulbright Scholarships are also available through the United States Department of State Bureau of Educational and Cultural Affairs.